 The OQRS (Online QSL Requests) system enables people you have contacted to request QSL cards from you through your log search page in Club Log, without necessarily sending you their QSL card and waiting for it to reach you.
-They have the option to pay you to send them cards 'direct' (through the postal system), otherwise they can request cards for free 'via bureau' (through the QSL bureaux).
+They have the option to pay you to send them cards 'direct' (through the postal system), otherwise they can request cards via the bureau.

 OQRS is available to all Club Log users.
 However, make sure you understand how the system works and be prepared to write and send out QSL cards before enabling OQRS and, in effect, entering into contracts with other amateurs.

 Since many amateurs are unwilling or unable to pay for direct cards, it is a condition of using Club Log OQRS that, if requested, you must send bureau cards free of charge.
-Please do not enable Club Log OQRS if you are unwilling or unable to do this, for instance if you do not belong to a national radio society or QSL bureau service and hence cannot send outbound cards through the bureaux.
+From February 2015 onwards, expeditions to entities in the top 30 (as measured by Club Log's most wanted list) may charge a flat fee of $1 for bureau requests by special arrangement.